How to Make Jewelry: Clay Bead Statement Necklace — Easy Step-by-Step Guide

 Quick answer

-To make a clay bead statement necklace, you need air-dry clay, beads, and about 90 minutes.
-Start by rolling clay into beads.
-This beginner-friendly activity has 12 steps and is perfect for families with kids aged 6+.
+To make a clay bead statement necklace, you need air-dry clay, beads, and about 90 minutes of active crafting time, plus drying time.
+Start by rolling clay into beads, creating holes, and letting them dry.
+Once dry, paint and seal them if desired, then string them onto cord or wire, alternating with other beads.
+This beginner-friendly activity has 12 core steps and is perfect for families with kids aged 6+.

 What you need